-- 1. Completion of an Associate of Arts Degree or higher. - 2.
-Completion of 30 or more semester units of college work. - Completion of prerequisite courses at a college level with a grade of "C" or better.
-Must test in subject area not met (English/math) prior to completion of exemption.
-Orientation required. - Score of 3 or higher on Advanced Placement Test (College Board) in both English and/or math. - Enrollment in courses to maintain certificate or license requirements. - Enrollment in courses for personal enrichment up to a cumulative total of 12 units (PE, applied arts, and/or music.)
+- 1. Completion of an Associate of Arts Degree or higher. - Completion of 30 or more semester units of college work, including math and/or English with a grade of "C" or better. - Completion of prerequisite courses at a college level with a grade of "C" or better.
+Must test in subject area not met in Englishand/ormath prior to completion of exemption.
+New Student Information Session required. - Score of 3 or higher on Advanced Placement Test (College Board) in Englishand/ormath. - Enrollment incourses to maintain certificate or license requirements. - 6.
+Enrollment in courses for personal enrichment up to a total of 12 units (PE, applied arts, and/or music.)